tsukinoko-kun/ClayMan/Readme.md

         - bool **leftButtonDown**, the current state of the left mouse button.
     - Returns: None.
 - `buildLayout`
     - Purpose: Wraps the user layout callback between `beginLayout` and `endLayout` and calls them in order.
-It also tracks and auto-closes elements to prevent crashes.
 Call this once per frame, before rendering.
     - Params: **void (*userLayoutFunction)()**, the user's callback function for their layout.
+    - Returns: **Clay_RenderCommandArray** instance, to be used by renderer.
+- `beginLayout`
+    - Purpose: Sets the start of layout building.
+Resets string arena then calls `Clay_BeginLayout`.
+Only use this if NOT using `buildLayout`.
+See [Advanced Use](#advanced-use).
+    - Params: None.
+    - Returns: None.
+- `endLayout`
+    - Purpose: Finalizes the layout, handles auto-closing of elements, and calls `Clay_EndLayout`.
+Only use this if NOT using `buildLayout`.
+See [Advanced Use](#advanced-use).
+    - Params: None.
     - Returns: **Clay_RenderCommandArray** instance, to be used by renderer.

 ### Elements